rickypang0219/rickypang0219.github.io/index.markdown

 During my undergraduate studies, I was elected to be the  [CERN](https://home.cern) (European Organization for Nuclear Research) summer UG researcher in the data science and particle physics track.
 Besides, I worked with Prof. [Yi Wang](https://physics.ust.hk/eng/people_detail.php?pplcat=1&id=223) on the relation between the primordial universe and gravitational wave production as my final year project.
 Apart from research activities, I emphasized on sharing scientific ideas, which drove me to become a STEM tutor.
 As a STEM tutor, I shared and hosted several exhibitions and workshops for the general public and minorities in Hong Kong.
 You can find more about me in the [resume](/assets/resume/Pang_KaChun_CV.pdf).

 My belief is “Ideas worth sharing”,  which coincides with the aim of TED talk.
-This website is a starting point to share knowledge, including mathematics, quantitative finance, and physics.
+This website is a starting point to share knowledge, including <span style="color:#a9dde0">mathematics, quantitative finance, and physics </span>.
 I hope someone will find the content here helpful and spread the knowledge to the world!

 # Education